-……..and although you may not always realize it, it would be almost impossible to remove tightly screwed-on fasteners if the shape, angles, and offsets on your wrenches were just slightly different.
+Modern wrenches are designed according to the laws of physics.
+Although you may not always realize it, it becomes almost impossible to remove tightly screwed-on fasteners if the shape, angles and offsets on your wrenches are just slightly different.

 They evolved from convoluted shapes that had more to do with art than engineering, to the highly efficient shapes, angles, and offsets we see today.
-Think about it: without wrenches of all sizes, types, and descriptions, we would not be able to hold cars, aircraft, or machinery together with bolt and nuts- simply because we could not fasten the bolts and nuts tightly enough to prevent everything falling apart.
+Think about it; without wrenches of all sizes, types, and descriptions, we would not be able to hold cars, aircraft, or machinery together with bolt and nuts.
+We could not fasten the bolts and nuts tightly enough to prevent everything falling apart.

 Types of Wrenches